 The precipitation rates are the surface precipitation fluxes valid at the specified output time.
 There are four predicted precipitation variables, convective rainfall (CRR) and snowfall (CSFR) from the convection parametrization, and stratiform rainfall (LSRR) and snowfall (LSSFR) from the large-scale (or stratiform) cloud parametrization.
 The fractional grid-box area covered by the large-scale precipitation (LSRR+LSSFR) at the specified time is ILSPF.
-The total precipitation rate at the output time can be calculated by summing the four components; CRR+LSRR+CSFR+LSSFR.
+The total precipitation rate at the output time is available (TPRATE) and equal to the sum of the four components; CRR+LSRR+CSFR+LSSFR.
 In addition, there are a number of parameters that record the maximum and minimum precipitation rate in the last 3 hours and the last 6 hours of the output time.
 There is additional information on the predicted type of the precipitation at the output time in the PTYPE parameter described below.